The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 # If you have the following folder structure, and the following contents for ./child/terragrunt.hcl, this will include

-# and merge the items in the terragrunt.hcl file at the root.
+# and merge the configurations in the root.hcl file.

 #